MicrosoftDocs/edge-developer/microsoft-edge/puppeteer.md

 > ![The example.png file produced by example.js](./media/puppeteer-example.png)
 -->

 This is just a simple example of the automation and testing scenarios enabled by Puppeteer and `puppeteer-core`.
-For more information about Puppeteer and how it works, see [Puppeteer][PuppeteerMain].
+For more information about Puppeteer and how it works, navigate to [Puppeteer][PuppeteerMain].

 ## Getting in touch with the Microsoft Edge DevTools team